m12t/blindr/tasklist.md

-    > daylight savings was *roughly* taken into account as well ✅ validate that the toggle switch works with a simple python script ✅ Toggle. send and handle an interrupt on falling edge
+    > daylight savings was *roughly* taken into account as well ✅ validate that the toggle switch works with a simple python script ✅ Toggle. send and handle an interrupt on falling edge ✅ listen to and act on the 3 position toggle switch for manually controlling blinds ✅ evaluate the best way to manage the global variables like lat & long, etc. can they be written to non-volatile memory? which structure of storage is best, simple global vars or structs? (don't actually want non-volatile mem since you want new coordinates on each power cycle as a way to reset the coordinates, example if you move across the country.) > just use global vars for now
+✅ since the reliability of the switch isn't perfect for triggering automation or not, assume automation is desired and perform an independent check before actually moving the blinds by evaluating current_position, and gpio_get(pin) value to see if the switch is flipper or not.
+    > done in set_automation_state()
+❌ use PIO and interrupts on GPIO (toggle switch) to efficiently wait on input instead of bit banging
+    > see: logic_analyser.c example in pico-examples/pio
+    >>> pio is overkill for toggle switch and stepper ❌ use PIO for controlling the stepper instead of bit banging the rising edge? >> no. GPIO is sufficient